Robson/Emoji-Match/README.md

 # Emoji Match
  A web-based multiplayer game.
-Very early in development and completely unplayable!
+Early in development, but completely playable.